Mt.Pulag: Playground of the Gods

 Everything around us was pitch black.
 The hike was tough, as usual.
 We hike on rocky, wet, slippery and steep ground.
 The headlamp was really of great help because your hands will somehow support your balance.
 I struggled on the first hour.
 It was extremely cold and dark.
 I wasn’t able to wear my glasses because I think it will be useless when it gets foggy.
 My eyesight is poor when it is too dark.

 We finally reached the summit after two hours.
-We found a good place to watch the sunrise.
 We could see the sea of clouds and the stars through the dark skies.
-An hour had passed, but there was no sunrise.
-It started to rain.
-I almost cried.
-We were there, close to heaven, but we did not witness the majestic sunrise and sea of clouds.
-The odds were not in our favor 🙁
+Unfortunately, an hour had passed but there was no sunrise.
+It started to rain and I almost cried.
+We were there, close to heaven, but we did not witness the majestic sunrise and the sea of clouds.
+The odds were not in our favor.

 Descend via Ambangeg Trail

 With temperature plunging as low as 5 degrees Celsius, TF coordinators instructed us to trek down to the campsite.
-The local tour guide said that the weather looks bad, so we had to leave if we don’t want to freeze to death.
-I don’t want to leave yet, I was hoping for the rain to stop.
+The local tour guide said that the weather looked bad, so we had to leave if we don’t want to freeze to death.
+I didn’t want to leave yet because I was hoping for the rain to stop.
 But it didn’t.

 We arrived at the camp back from the summit after almost two hours of trekking.
 Fog was covering the entire area, no sunlight and the temperature was excruciatingly cold.
 We had breakfast, and we packed our things.
 At 9 in the morning, we were instructed to break camp.
 The goal is to LEAVE NO TRACE.